top of page

 Lewis Emanuel Memorial

-Restoration of the Lewis Emanuel Memorial
+Restoration of the Lewis Emanuel memorial

 Willesden Jewish Cemetery was opened as a burial ground for the Jews by permission of the Home Office in 1873, under Queen Victoria.
 Its complex of funerary buildings – Prayer Hall, Cohanim Room and Mortuary designed by architect Nathan Solomon Joseph, with a Portico designed by Harry Ford – have survived virtually intact and are still in use for their original purpose.
 They were listed Grade II in August 2017.